 Remember to divide your content into logical and scannable chunks that can be easily digested by your readers.

 Also, similar to what you will do to your page title, do not forget to wrap your subheadings in the H2, H3, and so on tags of your HTML code.
 This will inform search engines that the copies you wrote are important and related to the topic of your page.

 It is best practice to place your keywords on your page’s title, URL, meta descriptions, subheadings (if possible), and in the first 100 words of your content.

 However, beware of the dangers of keyword stuffing — bombarding your content with your primary keywords to manipulate your site’s ranking in SERPs.
 Place your keywords as natural and seamless as possible in your content.

 You want users to have a seamless experience while visiting your site.
-A lot of factors contribute to good user experience.
+A lot of factors contribute to a good user experience.
 To give you an idea, these factors include:

 If a user is using mobile for browsing, it will be pleasing if the font type, size, and color are readable.
 Make sure that the buttons on your site are not too big or too small.
 If your site is difficult to navigate, your bounce rate will increase yielding bad results for your website’s performance.

 Moreover, adding a number of internal links on your page will increase dwell time on your website.
-Longer dwell time in a page means better SEO ranking.
 Crawlers also use links to transfer from one page to another and to discover new web pages.
-That is why it is ideal for including links on your pages.
+That is why it is ideal to include internal links on your pages.

-External links are links in your content whose pages are not found in your website.
+External links are links in your content whose pages are not found on your website or domain.
 It also helps crawlers further understand your content.
-If you practice linking to websites that are related to your topic and has high domain authority (DA), you increase the credibility of your page, which is important for SEO.
+If you practice linking to websites that are related to your topic that have high domain authority (DA), you increase the credibility of your page, which is important for SEO.

 Quick reminder: When a user clicks on your outbound links, make sure that it will open in a new window or tab so that your website remains open even though they’re visiting your outbound links.